-Captain Pedro Menendez de Aviles was a brutal Spanish sailor, soldier, explorer, and conquistador who was sent by Philip II of Spain to remove the French from Florida.
+Captain Pedro Menendez de Aviles was a Spanish sailor, soldier, explorer, and conquistador sent by Philip II of Spain to remove the French from Florida.
 He set up camp in what is today the city of St. Augustine and launched his overland march to take Fort Caroline.
 He then marched south to find the shipwrecked French and put them to the sword.

 In 1568 Menéndez was appointed the governor of Cuba.
-Drawing upon his experiences as captain general of the Fleet of the Indies, he perfected the convoy-escort fleet, which helped protect the treasure fleets from the depredations of pirates.
-In 1572 Menéndez returned to Spain, where King Philip II appointed him captain general of the Armada that was to invade England.
-Menendez unexpected death on September 17, 1574, may have altered the course of history.
+Drawing upon his experiences as captain-general of the Fleet of the Indies, he perfected the convoy-escort fleet, which helped protect the treasure fleets from the depredations of pirates.
+In 1572 Menéndez returned to Spain, where King Philip II appointed him captain-general of the Armada to invade England.
+Menendez’s unexpected death on September 17, 1574, may have altered the course of history.
 The “invincible” Armada, which sailed on its disastrous mission in 1588, was subsequently entrusted to the Duke of Medina-Sidonia, a courageous man but an inept seaman.